Frequently asked questions

 The forward proxy path covers devices and networks you control: company-managed devices, the office network, and VPN-routed traffic.
 The API gateway path covers application and developer traffic that uses your configured API credentials.

-Most organizations find that the majority of their sensitive-data risk comes from AI use on managed devices during work hours.
-That's where Mandate's coverage is real, measurable, and deployable in a pilot.
+The sensitive-data risk you can act on first sits with AI use on managed devices during work hours.
+That's where Mandate's coverage is measurable and deployable in a pilot.
 We discuss the exact scope in the discovery conversation and put it in the written pilot criteria.
 If your threat model requires governing personal-device AI use, we'll tell you upfront whether the current deployment model addresses it.

 Does Mandate work with Microsoft 365 Copilot?